EtienneBruines/fasthttplambda/README.md

 See `example/example.go`

-## Key components

-- A `fasthttplambda.Handle` method, which you should call;
-- A `fasthttplambda.Router` (of type `*fasthttp.Router`) which you should set beforehand;
-	- You can use this Router to define your routes / methods;
-- You can use this Router for local development as well, so you don't have to deploy every time.

 ## How does it work

 Currently, it works by catching the request body and headers from the AWS Lambda call, and using them to create an